anishasc99/NER-flask-app/README.md

 # NER-flask-app
 Run flask form and enter email.
+It will use pre-trained model stored in /nlp.
 For example,

 Entities in 'Hi Robin.
 I need  100, 400 and 300 tons of Epoxy, Boxofine and Ramflyn respectively.
 Hope you can deliver on time.
 Thanks and regards, Anisha'